waldyrious/odot/README.md

-odot
+Odot
 ====

 A simple but powerful task manager.

-Initial plans were to make this client-side only, with a simple html file and a text file serving as the "database" (see [todo.txt](http://todotxt.com) for the reasoning), which would be located in a synchronized folder, such as Dropbox or Google Drive.
+Initial plans were to make this a client-side browser-based app, consisting of a simple html file and a text file serving as the "database" (see [todo.txt](http://todotxt.com) for the reasoning), which would be located in a synchronized folder, such as Dropbox or Google Drive.